raccoon-ncku/workshop_SIT/README.md

 - open PowerShell, and navigate to the folder where `rccn-ros-x64.tar` is located
 - type in `docker load -i .\rccn-ros-x64.tar` then press enter, and wait for the command to finish.

 After the command above is finished, open Docker Desktop and navigate to the image tab, check if there is an image named "rccn-ros".
-If thas is the case, it's okay to delete the `.tar` file.
+If that is the case, it's okay to delete the `.tar` file.

 ## Final verification
 Open this repository in Visual Studio Code, find the file `docker-compose .yml` in the `docker_compose
-/ros-rccn/` folder in vscode, right click on the file and select `Compose Up`.
+/ros-rccn/` folder in vscode, right-click on the file and select `Compose Up`.
 Then, open the example file `216_forward_kinematics_ros.ghx` in `/examples/robot_simulation/` in Grasshopper, and double click the `connect` toggle then click the `load` button on the top left corner of the Grasshopper window.
 If a robot appears in the Rhino window, the installation is successful.

 ## Note
 The computer should have access to the internet(at least github.com) during the session.